I'm a member

 Printer Friendly Version

-DESCRIPTIONCongenital long QT syndrome (LQTS) is an inherited disorder characterized by the lengthening of the repolarization phase of the ventricular action potential, increasing the risk of arrhythmic events, such as torsades de pointes, which may in turn result in syncope and sudden cardiac death.
+Congenital long QT syndrome (LQTS) is an inherited disorder characterized by the lengthening of the repolarization phase of the ventricular action potential, increasing the risk of arrhythmic events, such as torsades de pointes, which may in turn result in syncope and sudden cardiac death.
 Management has focused on the use of beta blockers as first-line treatment, with pacemakers or implantation cardioverter defibrillators (ICD) as second-line therapy.

-Frequently, syncope or sudden death occurs during physical exertion or emotional excitement, and thus LQTS has received some publicity regarding evaluation of adolescents for participation in sports.
-In addition, LQTS may be considered when a long QT interval is incidentally observed on an EKG.
-Diagnostic criteria for LQTS have been established, which focus on EKG findings and clinical and family history (i.e., Schwartz criteria, see following section, "Clinical Diagnosis").
-However, measurement of the QT interval is not well standardized, and in some cases, patients may be considered borderline cases.
+Frequently, syncope or sudden death occurs during physical exertion or emotional excitement, and thus LQTS has received publicity regarding evaluation of adolescents for participation in sports.
+In addition, LQTS may be considered when a long QT interval is incidentally observed on an ECG.
+Diagnostic criteria for LQTS have been established, which focus on ECG findings and clinical and family history (i.e., Schwartz criteria, see following section, "Clinical Diagnosis").
+However, measurement of the QT interval is not well-standardized, and in some cases, patients may be considered borderline cases.

 Diagnostic Scoring System for LQTS